Cu Chi Tunnels

-Many come to Ho Chi Minh City without missing visit the world-known Cu Chi Tunnel, one of the most famous battle grounds of the Vietnam War and today, the top tourist attraction.
+Many come to Ho Chi Minh City without missing visit the world-known Cu Chi Tunnel, one of the most famous battlegrounds of the Vietnam War and, today, the top tourist attraction.

-Having a guide by side is quite necessary for there're lots of stories regarding the war that you won't want to miss.
-A veteran who lived in the tunnel for years will lead you down the tunnel network and show you around, represent how their people struggled and won the hard battle.
+Having a guide by side is quite necessary for there are lots of stories regarding the war that you won't want to miss.
+A veteran who lived in the tunnel for years will lead you down the tunnel network and show you around, representing how their people struggled and won the hard battle.
 You can get through by a 30-meter section of tunnel, but claustrophobic may find it horrible.
 Put yourself into small ventilation holes to take a picture, which is quite popular with travelers.

 Ho Chi Minh City is a hub of war tourism: Reunification Palace and War Remnants Museum are good for further exploration.
-For culture lovers, Notre Dame Cathedral, Jade Emperor Pagoda, Thien Hau Pagoda, History Museum and Cao Dai Great Temple will not let you down.
+For culture lovers, Notre Dame Cathedral, Jade Emperor Pagoda, Thien Hau Pagoda, History Museum, and Cao Dai Great Temple will not let you down.

 If you need some inspiration for the tour, why not check out this 7-Day Classic Vietnam with Mekong?

 Customize Your Dream Tour

 - Reply Within 24 Hours